Recognising domestic abuse

 Understand more about the signs of domestic abuse, and how we can help and support all our members

-If you are worried, or have received a disclosure, that somebody in Girlguiding may be experiencing or is at risk of experiencing abuse, you should follow our safeguarding reporting procedures .
+If you’re worried, or have received a disclosure, that somebody in Girlguiding may be experiencing or is at risk of experiencing abuse, you should follow our safeguarding reporting procedures .

-If you are not sure whether you should take a concern seriously, or whether you should report, you should report it anyway.
+If you’re not sure whether you should take a concern seriously, or whether you should report, you should report it anyway.

-If someone is in imminent or serious risk of harm, call 999 and call the HQ safeguarding team afterwards.
-Let the HQ safeguarding team know as soon as possible if you call the police.
+If someone is in immediate or serious risk of harm, call 999 and call the Safeguarding team afterwards.
+Let the Safeguarding team know as soon as you can if you call the police.

-You can contact the HQ Safeguarding team on:
+You can contact the Girlguiding HQ Safeguarding team on:

 - Email: [email protected]

 Domestic abuse is defined as any controlling, coercive or threatening behaviour , violence, or abuse by partners, ex-partners or family members.
 This can also include behaviours that limit a person’s financial independence.

 Domestic abuse includes a range of abusive behaviours, not all of which might seem 'violent’.
 Looked at by themselves, some abusive behaviours can seem like normal interactions.
 But all together, they make up a pattern of behaviour that is frightening, upsetting, and damaging.